Novotel Manila Araneta City

-Novotel Manila Araneta City, alternately named Novotel Manila Araneta Center, is a 4-Star Hotel located at the Araneta City in Quezon City, Philippines.
+Novotel Manila Araneta City, formerly named Novotel Manila Araneta Center, is a 4-star hotel located at the Araneta City complex in Quezon City, Philippines.
 The mid-scale, full-service hotel is part of AccorHotels, and the first hotel under the Novotel brand in the Philippines.
+Completed in 2014, the hotel was fully opened in 2016 and features a total of 401 contemporary suites.
+The hotel currently serves as the flagship mid-scale hotel within the development.

 History

 The plans for the development of a 400-room business hotel within the Araneta City was laid out as early as 2000, as part the Araneta Center Master Plan.
-The plans were finalized within early 2008, before announcing the launch of the hotel on July 2008.
-On December 2008, the Araneta Group, through Araneta Center Hotel, Inc., announced their joint venture partnership project with AccorHotels in a press conference held within Aurora Tower.
+The plans were finalized within early 2008, before announcing the launch of the hotel in July 2008.
+In December 2008, the Araneta Group, through Araneta Center Hotel, Inc., announced their joint venture partnership project with AccorHotels in a press conference held within Aurora Tower.
 After 4 years of negotiations and design changes, the hotel was officially launched in February 2012 with a ceremonial lowering of a time capsule, and presented a presentation of the hotel's features, interiors and amenities, which is touted by the Araneta Group as the “crown jewel” for the complex's redevelopment project.

 The cost for the construction of the hotel was around ₱3 billion and was topped off on July 29, 2014.
 It was initially planned to open partially by the end of 2014, and was later moved on early 2015 that the hotel will start accepting guests.
 However, the hotel had its soft opening later in October 2015.
 On March 8, 2016, then-President Benigno Aquino III, along with other executives and officials, led the grand opening launch of the hotel.

 Location

-The hotel is located adjacent to the Araneta Coliseum, standing at the coliseum's south-eastern corner and is accessible to nearby transport hubs and railway stations such as the MRT 3 Cubao Station, the LRT 2 Cubao Station and other transport terminals.
-The hotel is also accessible to nearby malls and buildings within the Araneta City, such as the Gateway Mall, the SM Cubao, the Farmers Plaza, the Ali Mall, the Manhattan Gardens condominiums, the Araneta City Cyberpark towers, the New Frontier Theater, and the upcoming Gateway Mall 2 and the Ibis Styles Araneta City.
+The hotel is located adjacent to the Araneta Coliseum, standing at the coliseum's south-eastern corner and is accessible to nearby transport hubs and railway stations, such as the MRT 3 Cubao Station, the LRT 2 Cubao Station and other transport terminals.

+The hotel is also accessible to nearby malls and buildings within the Araneta City, such as SM Cubao, the Farmers Plaza, the Ali Mall, the Manhattan Gardens condominiums, the Araneta City Cyberpark towers, and the New Frontier Theater.
+The hotel also serves as a part of the Gateway Square, a 5 ha mixed-use complex within the Araneta City, which also consists of the Novotel, the Gateway Mall, the Gateway Mall 2, the Gateway Tower, the Gateway Office Building, the Ibis Styles Hotel, the Araneta Coliseum, and the Araneta Coliseum Parking Garage South.
+The development possesses a total floor area of 400000 m2 and was completed in 2023, with the opening of the Gateway Mall 2 and the Ibis Styles Hotel.